microsoft/SOC/README.md

 [<img src="/i/preview.png" alt="Preview the interactive course" width="200"/>](https://sburt1.github.io/student-soc-toolkit/content/#)

 ### Facilitation and implementation guide
 As a key component of the Student SOC Toolkit, the facilitation guide offers detailed support for launching and managing a student Security Operations Center.
-It provides a roadmap for facilitators, covering critical planning strategies, best practices for implementation, and facilitation tips for the _SOC for students_ training course.
+It provides a roadmap for facilitators, covering critical planning strategies, best practices for implementation, and facilitation tips for the _SOC program foundations training_ course.
 Whether starting a new program or enhancing an existing one, this guide ensures facilitators are equipped with the tools to help students gain real-world cybersecurity skills and engage with operational security challenges effectively.

 [<img src="/i/guide.png" alt="Preview the interactive course" width="200"/>](/resources/MSFT%20SOC%20Training%20for%20Students-Implementation%20Guide_March2025.pdf)